hoangsonww/RecipeGenie-App/.github/README.md

 ---

-© Created with ❤️ by [Son Nguyen](https://github.com/hoangsonww).
-All rights reserved.
+Created with ❤️ by [Son Nguyen](https://github.com/hoangsonww) in 2023.
 Hope you enjoy using RecipeGenie! 🍽️

+Let's get cooking! 🍳